Carlo Grua

-Carlo Luigi Grua (c.
+Carlo Luigi Pietro Grua (c.
 1700 – 11 April 1773) was an Italian composer who is best known for his position as Kapellmeister for the Electoral Court at the German city of Mannheim.

 Born in Milan, he was raised to the position in 1733 by Elector Karl III Philip, and held the position until his death.

 His compositions during his tenure included sacred works, oratorios, and opera.

 Grua died in Mannheim in 1773.